 - Ensure people with disabilities have rights

-- Provide support and rehabilitation services to people with mental health challenges
+- Provide support and rehabilitation services

 - Provide protection for people with disabilities

 Humanity & Inclusion works to address the specific needs of people with disabilities by training family members, caregivers, and referring patients to health workers who a trained on providing for their needs.